 Noon, but times are flexible and early arrivals can store their luggage.
 Earliest check-in, 2pm.

 Double rooms from $181.72 (€162), excluding tax at 13 per cent.
 Please note the hotel charges an additional government tax of €4.00 per room per night on check-in.

 Rates include buffet breakfast and minibar soft drinks.

-Spa, free WiFi in communal areas.
-In room: flatscreen TV, wired internet access, minibar, Etro bath products.
-Some suites have CD/DVD players and kitchenettes.
+Spa, fitness room, boutique, free WiFi in communal areas.
+In room: flatscreen TV, wired internet access, fully stocked minibar, slippers and bathrobes.
+All suites have espresso machines.

 Beat the honeymooners to the Cupola Suite if you can –lovebirds want it for its star-spying glass ceiling, mezzanine, private terrace and abundance of space.
 Another romantic option is the Pool Suite, which comes with a little garden, plunge pool and ocean vistas.
 If you’re a fan of the latter, book the Tower Rooms (207 and 107), which sit at the centre of the building, so benefit from dazzling views.
 We prefer rooms in the historic wing, but families would do well to book a spacious ground-floor Garden Room in the new wing.